Martin-Rudolph/cuDebye/README.md

 **The first number** is the wavelength, in our case it is 1.5418 Angstrom (CuKa).

-**The following numbers** are the minimum diffraction angel the maximum diffraction angle and the step width, respectively.
+**The following numbers** are the minimum diffraction angle the maximum diffraction angle and the step width, respectively.
 All values are given in degree.